-- Press the emergency OFF switch to the position ${\rm ON}$ $\bigcirc.$ - Insert the orange programming key in the ignition lock. - Switch on the ignition by turning the orange programming key to the ON position ○. ✓ Immobilizer indicator lamp lights up. - Switch off the ignition by turning the orange programming key to the OFF position ∞. - Pull out the orange programming key. - Insert the black ignition key in the ignition lock. - Switch on the ignition by turning the black ignition key to the position ON O. - ✓ Immobilizer □ indicator lamp lights up. - Switch off the ignition by turning the black ignition key to the position $OFF \otimes$. - Remove the black ignition key. - If three other black ignition keys are to be activated, repeat the last steps with the respective ignition key.
+- Press the emergency OFF switch to the position ON \bigcirc . - Insert the orange programming key in the ignition lock. - Switch on the ignition by turning the orange programming key to the 0N position ○. - ✓ Immobilizer indicator lamp □ lights up. - Switch off the ignition by turning the orange programming key to the OFF position ⋈. - Pull out the orange programming key. - Insert the black ignition key in the ignition lock. - Switch on the ignition by turning the black ignition key to the position ON O. - ✓ Immobilizer indicator lamp □ lights up. - Switch off the ignition by turning the black ignition key to the position OFF ⋈. - Remove the black ignition key. - If three other black ignition keys are to be activated, repeat the last steps with the respective ignition key.

-After the fourth black ignition key has been activated, programming is finished.
+As soon as the fourth black ignition key has been activated, programming is finished.